syncfusion-content/xamarin.ios-docs/Xamarin-iOS/SfRadialMenu/PlaceAndDragRadialMenu.md

 ### DragEnd

-This event occurs when end dragging in RadialMenu with `DragEndEventArgs`.
+This event occurs when ends dragging in RadialMenu with `DragEndEventArgs`.

 * `OldValue` - Gets the start position of the RadialMenu.

 * `NewValue` - Gets the end position of the RadialMenu.

-* `Handled` - Gets or sets the boolean value for restricting the RadialMenu from moving to another position.
+* `Handled` - Gets or sets the Boolean value for restricting the RadialMenu from moving to another position.

-To hook the [DragEnd](https://help.syncfusion.com/cr/xamarin-ios/Syncfusion.SfRadialMenu.iOS~Syncfusion.SfRadialMenu.iOS.SfRadialMenu~DragEnd_EV.html) event, to get the start position and end position, and to restrict the movement of RadialMenu, refer to the following code example.
+To hook the [DragEnd](https://help.syncfusion.com/cr/xamarin-ios/Syncfusion.SfRadialMenu.iOS~Syncfusion.SfRadialMenu.iOS.SfRadialMenu~DragEnd_EV.html) event, to get the start position and end positions, and to restrict the movement of RadialMenu, refer to the following code example.

 {% tabs %}
 {% highlight c# %}